IT3038C/IT3038C.github.io/docs/week-5.md

 ---
-title: Lab 5 – Python
+title: Week 5 – Python
 ---

-# Lab 5 – Python
+# Week 5 – Python

 List of Links for this week: